mikenomitch/containers/README.md

 # Containers

-A TypeScript helper class that wraps PartyKit durable objects and provides helper methods for interacting with containers, while hiding the durable object implementation details.
+A class for interacting with Containers on Cloudflare Workers.

 ## Features